aturlione/curso_opendap_xarray/README.md

-# Downloar data from CMENS with OPenDAP and explore it with xarray
+# Download data from CMENS with OPenDAP and explore it with xarray
 - Log into CMENS
 - Access the data
 - Explore the data